jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 (integrate-with-jina)=
 ## Fine-tuned model as Executor

-Finetuner, being part of the Jina ecosystem, provides a convenient way to use tuned models via [Jina Executors](https://docs.jina.ai/fundamentals/executor/).
+Finetuner, being part of the Jina AI Cloud, provides a convenient way to use tuned models via [Jina Executors](https://docs.jina.ai/fundamentals/executor/).

 We've created the [`FinetunerExecutor`](https://hub.jina.ai/executor/13dzxycc) which can be added in a [Jina Flow](https://docs.jina.ai/fundamentals/flow/) and load any tuned model.
 More specifically, the executor exposes an `/encode` endpoint that embeds [Documents](https://docarray.jina.ai/fundamentals/document/) using the fine-tuned model.